-Prerequisites: Honors Spanish IV/Spanish V
+Prerequisites: Honors Spanish III, Honors Spanish IV/Spanish V, or AP Spanish Language and Culture

-0171 IB SPANISH A2 HL A

-Description: This course is for the native Spanish speaker.
+0171 IB SPANISH A2 HL A 12 North only 10 Credits Description: This course is for the native Spanish speaker.
 The objective of the course is to advance students' reading comprehension, oral and listening skills, and writing proficiency through the study of literature and current events.
 Themes such as family, health, urban problems, and civil rights are analyzed in Spanish and from many cultural perspectives.
 Special attention is devoted to current events and issues concerning the Hispanic world.
 Students should have strong grammatical skills at the onset because the class emphasizes building vocabulary and increasing fluency.
 Few new structures are introduced, and brief grammar review is done as necessary.
 Spanish is used almost exclusively in class.
 Students are expected to exercise analytical skills, critical thinking, and creativity.
 An independent study of Hispanic literature is required.
 Students are encouraged to seek, and are provided, opportunities to participate in Spanish-speaking communities directly and by electronic means.
 Authentic sources from multiple countries, class standpoints and genres are incorporated.
-A student may take this course as a fifth year language course and/or choose to take the Advanced Placement® Spanish Language exam.
+A student may take this course as a fifth year language course and/or choose to take the Advanced Placement[®] Spanish Language exam.

-Prerequisites: Honors Spanish IV/ Spanish V, native Spanish speaker
+Prerequisites: Honors Spanish IV/ Spanish V or native Spanish speaker